tutorial

 For a reference to all the code covered in this post, check out our foxglove/tutorials GitHub repo.

-As always, feel free to reach out to the Foxglove team in our Slack community to ask questions, give us feedback, and request a topic for the next tutorial!
+As always, feel free to reach out to the Foxglove team in our Discord community to ask questions, give us feedback, and request a topic for the next tutorial!

 Get started for free